 Darkness and light are but one’

-I continued with the prayers and Eucharist.
-Many attendees took communion.
-With little confession being held in the morning, I had to accept that Tim had forgiven the young parishioners for their venal sins, at least in their own hearts.
-I would soon have work to do.
-But a sense of Grace was felt through the church.
-Jack was to do the New Testament reading and deliver the eulogy.
-As he walked to the altar, dressed in a similar white suit as Tim was dressed, it struck me how blessed Jack was to have been Tim’s lover.
-How blasphemous I had become.
+I continue with the prayers and Eucharist.
+Many attendees take communion.
+With little confession being held in the morning, I have to accept that Tim would have forgiven the young parishioners for their venal sins, at least in their own hearts.
+I will soon have work to do.
+But a sense of Grace permeates the church.
+Jack is to do the New Testament reading and deliver the eulogy.
+As he walks to the altar, dressed in a similar white suit as Tim’s, it strikes me how blessed Jack was to be Tim’s lover.
+How blasphemous I have become.

-It was my fault for not securing the hearse that resulted in his body being stolen and now paraded around Hollywood.
+It’s my fault for not securing the hearse that results in his body being stolen and now parading around Hollywood.
 At least his soul is safely dispatched to his just rewards.
 My gut reaction watching him fly by the Church steps, waving from the back of an open convertible was a mixture of shock and glee.

-“Don’t worry about it, Luke,” Father Frank had a droll take on the heist.
+“Don’t worry about it, Luke,” Father Frank has a droll take on the heist.
 “They won’t let Tim miss his celebration at the Troubadour.”